oz123/awesome-c/README.md

 ## Windows Environments ##

-This is a list of technologies designed to bring Windows into the 21st century with respect to support for C.
+Technologies designed to bring Windows into the 21st century with respect to support for C.

 * [Cygwin][253] - Designed to emulate a POSIX-compatible environment extensively under Windows.
 [Various licenses, all open-source][254].